sudoyashi/Joshis-Garage/_posts/2023-04-22-rustic-bread-recipe.markdown

    - Flour your hands and kneading surface
    - Knead by scooping and pressing with the palms of your hands
    - Rotate the dough ball, repeat
-   - Too sticky, add flour
+   - Dough SHOULD be tacky, not too sticky; try your best not to add extra flour
    - Too dry, ok.
 Keep kneading, dust away extra flour
 5. First rise (1-2 hours, depends on humidity)
    - Lightly grease your large bowl